openshift-knative/knative-kafka-operator/README.md

 Then look for references to previous version in the `deploy/olm-catalog/knative-kafka-operator/${CURRENT_VERSION}/*.clusterserviceversion.yaml` file.
 Replace them with the new version. ...except the `replaces` property.

-Once this change is merged and a new tag is created for the release, add following to the `deploy/olm-catalog/knative-kafka-operator/${CURRENT_VERSION}/*.clusterserviceversion.yaml` file.
+Add following to the `deploy/olm-catalog/knative-kafka-operator/${CURRENT_VERSION}/*.clusterserviceversion.yaml` file.

 ```
 args:
   - --filename=https://raw.githubusercontent.com/openshift/knative-eventing-contrib/release-v${CURRENT_VERSION}/openshift/release/knative-eventing-kafka-contrib-v${CURRENT_VERSION}.yaml,https://raw.githubusercontent.com/openshift-knative/knative-kafka-operator/v${CURRENT_VERSION}/deploy/resources/networkpolicies.yaml
 ```

+The `networkpolicies.yaml` file won't be there yet.
+However, with the release cut, it will be available.